Al-Zawraa Stadium

-Al-Zawraa Stadium (ملعب الزوراء) is a newly built stadium in Baghdad, Iraq.
+Al-Zawra'a Stadium (ملعب الزوراء) is an association football stadium located in Baghdad, Iraq.
 It is currently used mostly for football matches and is the home of Al-Zawraa SC.
 The stadium was inaugurated in February 2022 and seats 15,443 spectators.

 History

-It is located in a residential area in the middle of Baghdad.
+The stadium is located in a residential area in the middle of Baghdad.
 The old stadium held 15,000 people and was built in 1978.
 In 2011, the construction of a new stadium for Al-Zawraa SC was announced to replace the old stadium and to provide modern sports facilities for the population of Baghdad.
-The new stadium aims to allow club fans to watch and enjoy their club's games in a new FIFA approved stadium.

 In January 2012, the old stadium was demolished.
-The demolition and construction of the new Al-Zawraa Stadium was entrusted to Boland Payeh Co, an Iranian company.
+The demolition and construction of the new Al-Zawra'a Stadium was entrusted to Boland Payeh Co, an Iranian company.
 The reconstruction has been interrupted several times, mainly due to the economic crisis.
-As a result, this led to considerable delays in completion and constrained the resident club Al-Zawraa SC to play several seasons at Al-Shaab Stadium.
+This led to considerable delays in completion and constrained the resident club Al-Zawra'a SC to play several seasons at Al-Shaab Stadium.

 Initially, apart from the main stadium, the project included the construction of hotel, swimming pool, sports hall, landscaping and access routes to the complex.
 All these facilities have been cancelled due to lack of funds.
 Only the stadium project was maintained.

 In 2018, the slight improvement in the economic situation contributed to resume the work, under the supervision of former Minister of Youth and Sports Abdul-Hussein Abtaan.
 More than 2,000 tons of reinforcement rebar, 24,000 m3 of concrete and 5,400 m2 of formwork were used to complete this project.
 The earthworks volume surpassed 26,000 m3.
 However, the rate of work of the Iranian company was relatively slow.
 The Ministry of Youth and Sports issued several warnings of contract termination to the Boland Payeh company if it did not increase the pace of work.

-On 15 February 2022, the new stadium was officially opened on the occasion of an Iraqi Premier League match between Al-Zawraa SC and Al-Diwaniya FC.
+On 15 February 2022, the new stadium was officially opened on the occasion of an Iraqi Premier League match between Al-Zawra'a SC and Al-Diwaniya FC.
 Al-Zawraa won 2–0 as Alaa Mhawi scored the club's first goal at the new stadium.